alefore/edge/src/README.md

 Infrastructure for interacting with the Unix kernel.

 Obviously, there's some overlap with src/language.

+Reasons for src/infrastructure:

+* Code that makes/exposes (wraps) syscalls.
+* Code that interacts with the world.

+Reasons for src/language:

-A rule-of-thumb principle is that code that makes/exposes (wraps) syscalls should likely be here; whereas code that augments the typing system (even if it makes syscalls) should be in src/language.
+* Code that augments the typing system (even if it makes syscalls).
+* Code that is entirely contained within the process.

 If in doubt, it probably belongs in src/infrastructure.

 ### Dependencies